Best Hypoallergenic Cat Food

 Important to Know

-If you simply aren’t sure and have any doubts, then always consult with your vet before buying any hypoallergenic-labeled cat food.
+If you simply are not sure and have any doubts, then always consult with your vet before buying any hypoallergenic-labeled cat food.
 Your cat may just have fleas or mites causing the symptoms.
 Those issues are easy to identify and treat without buying an expensive new food.

 Another possibility is a pollen or applied chemical allergy from grass or trees.
 You will only be guessing unless you consult your vet, answer all questions and have your cat tested.